kshitij-bhardwaj/2025_musiclearn_async/README.md

 - Reads `metadata.csv` with student-teacher audio file pairs
 - Extracts pitch contours from WAV files using Parselmouth
 - Applies semitone normalization relative to each speaker's mean frequency
+- Trims the starting and ending silence of the student audio

 ### DTW Analysis Components
 1. **Cost Matrix Computation**: Uses log-scale distance function
 2. **Optimal Path Finding**: Dynamic programming algorithm
 3. **SARGAM Note Mapping**: Maps frequencies to Sa, Re, Ga, Ma, Pa, Dha, Ni
 4. **Duration Metrics**: Calculates student performance duration only
-5. **Cost Aggregation**: Both average and maximum methods for each note pair
+5. **Cost Aggregation**: The cost function parses the student audio through the teachers audio to adjust the students starting and ending point in order to minimize the cost

 ### Output Structure